 Cervical Dysplasia and Cancer

-An abnormal Pap-smear result calls for closer examination.
-At this point, colposcopy—a procedure that uses a microscope to visualize the vagina and cervix during a pelvic exam—is used to look for cancerous or pre-cancerous patches, or lesions, on or around the cervix.
-These lesions are often referred to as cervical intraepithelial neoplasia (CIN).
-If lesions are found, a biopsy can be performed to learn more about the abnormal cells.
+An abnormal Pap smear result means that a closer examination should be done.
+A procedure called a colposcopy—that uses a microscope to look closely at the vagina/front hole and cervix during a pelvic exam—is used to look for patches of abnormal cells, or lesions, on or around the cervix.
+These lesions are referred to as cervical intraepithelial neoplasia (CIN).
+If lesions are found, a biopsy can be performed to learn how serious the condition is.

 Anal Dysplasia and Cancer

 Despite increasing rates of anal dysplasia (AIN, anal intraepithelial neoplasia) and cancer, the best method of detecting these conditions has not been determined.
 Some health providers recommend routine anal Pap smears and anoscopy, which is similar to cervical Pap smears.

 Other health providers prefer to refer patients for much more sensitive testing done by a specialist.
 Either way, HPV experts recommend routine anal dysplasia testing for all HIV-positive men who have sex with men and women with a history of cervical dysplasia.
 Studies are also being done to clarify which methods are best for monitoring and treating anal dysplasia, much like what is already in place for cervical dysplasia.
 The scoring system for AIN is similar to the one used for CIN, discussed above.

 Treatments are available that remove or destroy irregular cells, like those in genital warts or dysplasia or cancer lesions.
 Other treatments are still being studied to cure the underlying HPV infection.
 The type of treatment (and whether it’s used at all) depends upon the severity of the HPV disease.